 — Dr. Mark Burhenne (@askthedentist) September 15, 2015

 If you love coffee, tea, berries, tomato sauce, or wine, you’re probably well aware of the staining these foods cause.

-If you swish with water at the same time you consume staining foods, you lessen the likelihood of staining.
-Teeth typically stain when the pellicle is beginning to dry out, and a glass of water keeps things well diluted.
+If you swish with water at the same time that you consume staining foods, you lessen the likelihood of staining.
+Teeth typically stain when the pellicle is beginning to dry out and a glass of water keeps things well-diluted.

 Next time you reach for a staining food or drink…